Ocala Insurance

 State and local legislation

 Dog owners are liable for injuries their pets cause if the owner knew the dog had a tendency to bite.
 In some states, statutes make the owners liable whether or not they knew the dog had a tendency to bite; in others, owners can be held responsible only if they knew or should have known their dogs had a propensity to bite.
 Some states and municipalities have “breed specific” statutes that identify breeds such as pit bulls as dangerous; in others individual dogs can be designated as vicious.
 At least two states, Pennsylvania and Michigan, have laws that prohibit insurers from canceling or denying coverage to the owners of particular dog breeds.
 In Ohio, for example, owners of dogs that have been classified as vicious are required to purchase at least $100,000 of liability insurance.
+The American Kennel Club reports that while many municipalities have enacted bans on specific breeds, several states have laws barring municipalities and counties from targeting individual breeds.

+• Dog owners’ liability: There are three kinds of law that impose liability on owners: 1) A dog-bite statute: where the dog owner is automatically liable for any injury or property damage the dog causes without provocation.
 2) The one-bite rule: where the dog owner is responsible for an injury caused by a dog if the owner knew the dog was likely to cause that type of injury—in this case, the victim must prove the owner knew the dog was dangerous.
+3) Negligence laws: where the dog owner is liable if the injury occurred because the dog owner was unreasonably careless (negligent) in controlling the dog.

 • Criminal penalties: On January 26, 2001, two Presa Canario dogs attacked and killed Diane Whipple in the doorway of her San Francisco, California, apartment.
 Marjorie Knoller, the owner of the dogs, was convicted of involuntary manslaughter for keeping a mischievous dog that killed a person.
 She was sentenced to four years in prison for involuntary manslaughter and was ordered to pay $6,800 in restitution.
 Her husband, Robert Noel, was convicted on lesser charges but also received a four-year prison sentence.
 Knoller became the first Californian convicted of murder for a dog’s actions.
 This was only the third time such charges have been upheld in the United States, the first coming in Kansas in 1997.